 Alongside his professional achievements as a performing and recording artist, ensemble leader, composer of Brazilian jazz, chamber and choral music, Richard has been a celebrated university and guest educator, author and journalist for more than forty years.
 During that time he has cultivated long-term relationships with music institutions as a regular faculty member and through numerous guest artist residencies.
 His work as an educator and mentor to aspiring musicians is a lifelong calling and vital component of his artistic mission.

-A core faculty member at New York City's New School University Jazz and Contemporary Music Program since 1995, he teaches a broad scope of curricula:
+A core faculty member at New York City's New School University Jazz and Contemporary Music Program since 1995, he has taught a broad scope of curricula:

-• Brazilian Jazz Ensemble and Brazilian Choro Ensemble (which he founded in 1995 and 2008 respectively)
+• Brazilian Jazz Ensemble and Brazilian Choro Ensemble (founder-arranger)

 • Jazz Improvisation and Composer-based Ensembles

-• Private lessons in guitar, voice, composition/arranging, Brazilian music and pedagogy
+• Private lessons guitar, voice, composition/arranging, Brazilian music, ear training

 Throughout academic year 2013-14, Richard was a special guest artist-educator for Queens College Year of Brazil.
 At Aaron Copland School of Music he presented numerous performances, lectures and collaborated with composition, instrumental, vocal and choral music faculty.

-Apart from teaching at New School University and guest residencies, Richard maintains a robust private teaching studio in his native New York City.
+Apart from teaching at New School University and guest artist residencies, Richard maintains a robust private teaching studio in New York City.